We'd like you to meet Kate.

 - The Summer Food Service Program provides wholesome breakfasts and lunches to children in low-income communities five days per week during the summer.
 The Vermont Foodbank secures funding so the sites can provide educational and recreational activities in a safe, fun and welcoming environment.

-1 in 5 children like Kate face hunger and summer is a critical time for hungry kids like Kate.
+1 in 4 children like Kate will receive food from the Vermont Foodbank.
 Your donation of $1 can provide 3 meals to Vermont children in need.
 Please give to the Vermont Foodbank today.